Homemade Harissa Seasoning

 Above: The five spices that form the foundation of the harissa spice blend are cumin, coriander, smoked paprika, garlic powder, and ground caraway!

-What does this alternative for harissa paste taste like?
+What does this harissa paste substitute taste like?

 • Mild heat but customizable- I’ve used equal parts of all the spices.
 Dial back or dial up the chili powder to suit your desire for heat, and do the same with any others.